-Integrating IntakeQ with Office Ally will allow you to submit claims to insurance without leaving your IntakeQ account.
-Additionally, IntakeQ will capture the EOB (Explanation of Benefits) from your payers as they become available and automatically allocate insurance payments to claims and appointments.
+Integrating practiceQ with Office Ally will allow you to submit claims to insurance without leaving your practiceQ account.
+Additionally, practiceQ will capture the EOB (Explanation of Benefits) from your payers as they become available and automatically allocate insurance payments to claims and appointments.
 Office Ally has a very extensive payers list and it's quite likely that all your electronic claims can be submitted through them.

-Note: At the time of this writing, IntakeQ does not offer support for secondary or institutional claims.
+At this time practiceQ does not offer support for secondary or institutional claims.

 Before starting the integration process, we encourage you to become familiar with our Claims module.
 The following article will give you a thorough overview of how to create claims: How to Create a Claim